-- 4) The Program applies to all Nuvance Health workforce members, business affiliates, and agents (hereinafter collectively referred to as "Covered Individuals").

-- 5) For purposes of this Charter, workforce members shall include any of the following individuals at Nuvance Health:

-- Members of the Nuvance Health Board and the boards of any Nuvance Health related entity listed in Section II above;

-- President/Chief Executive Officer;
+- 4) The Program applies to all Nuvance Health workforce members,5 business affiliates, and agents (hereinafter collectively referred to as "Covered Individuals"). - 5) For purposes of this Charter, workforce members shall include any of the following individuals at Nuvance Health: - Members of the Nuvance Health Board and the boards of any Nuvance Health related entity listed in Section II above; - President/Chief Executive Officer;6 - Administrators;7 - Executives and other Senior Managers (regardless of their title);8 - Managers;9

-- Administrators;

-- Managers;

-- Officers;

-- Employees;

-- Affiliates;

-- Medical Staff Members;

-&lt;sup>5 Applies to all temporary and permanent workforce members who function, onsite, remotely or any combination thereof, in a full time, part time or per diem role at a Nuvance Health facility, unit or entity.
+5 Applies to all temporary and permanent workforce members who function, onsite, remotely or any combination thereof, in a full time, part time or per diem role at a Nuvance Health facility, unit or entity.

-&lt;sup>6 18 NYCRR § 521-1.2[b][1].
+6 18 NYCRR § 521-1.2[b][1].

-&lt;sup>7 18 NYCRR § 521-1.2[b][1].
+7 18 NYCRR § 521-1.2[b][1].